 Read a profile about Andrew from the Washington Post Magazine’s “Heir to a Scandal”

 SFWP continues to explore ways to champion books, writing, and writers.
-With over 35 titles published since 2005, we’ve unflinchingly adapted to the changing world of publishing and we challenge the norms by embracing short stories, novellas, translations, reprints, and the avante garde.
-We maintain two exciting imprints – Alan Squire Publishing, specializing in boutique books and poetry, and 2040 Books, a student-run multicultural press.
+With over 40 successful titles, we’ve unflinchingly adapted to the changing world of publishing and we challenge the norms by embracing short stories, novellas, translations, reprints, and the avant-garde.
+We maintain an exciting imprint – Alan Squire Publishing, specializing in boutique books and poetry.

 About the Director

 Born and raised in Washington, DC, Andrew Gifford is the founder and director of the Santa Fe Writers Project.
-Over the years, he’s worked as a caterer, a bookseller, a groundskeeper, in call centers, as the wire editor for an Associated Press company, as a business writer for Oxford Intelligence, and as a development editor for the American Psychological Association books department.
+Over the years, he’s worked as a caterer, a bookseller, a groundskeeper, in call centers, as the wire editor for an Associated Press company, as a business writer for Oxford Intelligence, and as the development editor for a major academic press.
 He is the author of the memoir We All Scream: The Fall of the Gifford’s Ice Cream Empire.